Regina Folk Festival

-The Regina Folk Festival (RFF) is an annual music festival held in Victoria Park in Regina, Saskatchewan, Canada.
-A three-night and two-day event usually held the second weekend of August, the RFF attracts more than 35,000 people.
-It runs with the help of approximately 650 volunteers, 11 board members, and seven paid staff members.
+The Regina Folk Festival (RFF) was an annual music festival held in Victoria Park in Regina, Saskatchewan, Canada.
+A three-night and two-day event usually held the second weekend of August, the RFF attracted more than 35,000 people.
+It operated with the help of approximately 650 volunteers, 11 board members, and seven paid staff members.

-The year 2019 marks the RFF’s 50th anniversary; the festival is scheduled for August 9 to 11, 2019.
+The year 2019 marked the RFF’s 50th anniversary.
+However, festival organizers announced in early 2025 that financial constraints would force the festival to shut down permanently.

-In addition to the summer festival, the RFF hosts a concert series throughout the year.
-Since 2016, it has hosted an annual winter festival, Winterruption, in January.

 History

 Early years

 The Regina Guild of Folk Music hosted the first ever RFF on the University of Saskatchewan’s Regina Campus (now known as the University of Regina).
 “Newman’s First Annual Folk Festival” was held from March 14 to 16, 1969, at the Campion-Newman Centre, a cafeteria in Campion College.
 Humphrey and the Dumptrucks from Saskatoon and Roberta Nichol from Regina were among the “35 modern Canadian groups” to perform, as described on the festival poster.
 Shows started at 8:30 p.m. nightly.
 Tickets were $1 at the door, or $2.50 in advance for all three nights.

 Ken Chesko, Terry Yuzik and Dick Jack started the Regina Guild of Folk Music.

 In the early years, the festival was collaboratively run, with an emphasis on local and regional musicians.

 The Regina Guild of Folk Arts (not “Music”) was registered as a non-profit corporation in Saskatchewan on Feb.
 7, 1975.
 Its objectives were “to preserve and to promote the folk arts in its traditional and modern definition primarily in Regina, Saskatchewan,” and “to educate the people of Regina as to folk traditions in the arts upon which their lifestyles are based by means deemed by the directors.”
 Richard Wegrzyn, Peter Sawchyn, Peter Hilsden, Gayle Warren (now Bryanton) and Craig Mahood applied for incorporation and were its first directors.

 In 2006, the Regina Guild of Folk Arts’ name was changed to the Regina Folk Festival Inc., in a vote by its membership.

 In 1975, the fee for an annual membership was $10.
 In 2018, it was $15 or 15 hours of volunteerism.

 In its first two decades, the festival changed venues numerous times.
 It was hosted at the University of Regina in various locations: the Newman Centre at the year-old Campion College in 1969 and the Education Auditorium (1970, 1973, 1975, 1981–84) on the newer south Regina campus; and the Fine Arts Building (1976–80) on the old campus (the former Normal School, and the current Canada Saskatchewan Production Studios or Soundstage).
 In 1971 and 1972, it was held in the Jubilee Theatre at the Centre of the Arts, now known as the Conexus Arts Centre.
 In 1974, it took place at the Globe Theatre, then located at 2124 11th Ave.